 Recording birdsong is a great way to become a better birder and grow an appreciation for the sheer diversity of bird vocalization.

 When I started birding, taking photos of birds was a natural extension of looking at them through binoculars.
 For years I was focused on capturing beautiful photographs of any bird I could, letting their songs and calls punctuate the hum of nature in the background.
 I remember going birding with my friend Dinuk for the first time.
 He could seemingly name all the bird species we heard just by ear, noticing species that would’ve gone unnoticed and unseen by myself.
 Over time, I would slowly pick up knowledge of new bird songs just from repetitive listening and close observation.
-But it wasn’t until I decided to start recording bird song with my iPhone that I started to learn faster.
-Eventually I got tired of the limits the iPhone microphone imposed and decided to start looking for a recording setup that would enable me to get better capture birdsong.
+But it wasn’t until I decided to start recording bird songs with my iPhone that I started to learn faster.
+Eventually, I got tired of the limitations the iPhone microphone imposed and decided to start looking for a recording setup that would enable me to get better capture birdsong.
 Read about my first experience recording with this setup.